Boo McCourt has personal experience caring for her own cats and likes to share tips that might be helpful.

 19. Grapes and raisins can cause kidney failure in cats.
 It isn't known why, but repeated vomiting and hyperactivity are early signs of kidney failure.

 20. Your cat can get tapeworms from eating infected mice or other exposed animals.

-22. At three-week-old, your kittens are ready to start eating softened kitten food.
-As the kitten assimilates to eating, gradually decrease the amount of milk replacer you add, while slowly increasing the amount of kitten food.
+22. At three weeks old, your kittens are ready to start eating softened kitten food.
+As the kitten assimilates to eating, gradually decrease the amount of milk replacer you add while slowly increasing the amount of kitten food.

-23. Your cat's tongue is scratchy because it's lined with papillae, tiny backwards hooks that help to hold prey in place.
+23. Your cat's tongue is scratchy because it's lined with papillae—tiny, backward hooks that help to hold prey in place.

-So there you have 23 fascinating facts about your cat.
-I hope you found these little tidbits informative and enjoyed reading them.
-I know that cats can be very mysterious and even anti-social, very much the opposite of dogs.
-I am often baffled at some of the things my cat does.
-There are many more things I can learn as well.
-Here's to loving cats and all the wonder they show and teach us everyday.
+So there you have it—23 fascinating facts about your cat.
+I hope you found these little tidbits of information informative and enjoyed reading them.
+I know that some cats can be very mysterious and even anti-social . . . very much the opposite of dogs.
+I am often surprised at some of the quirky things my cat does.
+There are many more things I am sure I will learn about my cats.
+Here's to loving cats and all the wonder they show and teach us every day!

 © 2010 Boo McCourt